acbihm/Triviagame/pseudocode.md

         -and randomize answers and put them on DOM
         -is called from prepForQuestion only

+        ***IMPORTANT:
+        -to randomize the questions, pick a random function to run, which displays different    combinations of correct/incorrect strings (so the correct answer isn't always 'A',    etc)
+        -IF div contains ' or ", pull another.
+            -pullTrivia needs to be able to handle this. maybe a func inside it that actually changes the DOM -to get the next question, I would probably do question index+1 until I find one with no ' or "

     -correctChoice()
         -STOPS the gameTimer
         -shows the results div